bhisaac/5eFP/5eFP-SRD.md

 ## Scholar

-You spent years learning the lore of the multiverse.
+~~You spent years learning the lore of the multiverse.
 You scoured manuscripts, studied scrolls, and listened to the greatest experts on the subjects that interest you.
-Your efforts have made you a master in your fields of study.
+Your efforts have made you a master in your fields of study.~~

+You devoted numerous years of your life to gaining knowledge about the multiverse.
+You meticulously scoured through manuscripts, delved into scrolls, and paid rapt attention to the leading authorities on subjects that fascinated you.
+As a result of your hard work, you have become an expert in your chosen areas of study.

 **Languages:** Two of your choice